techbone/ALTURA-NFT-TEST/README.md

 - Type or Insert the address of the collection in the input field.
 - Click the fetch NFt button and relax to see various NFTs in the collection.
-- When you click on a single nft, It shows the details of the nft.
+- When you click on a single nft, It shows the details of the nft that's been clicked.

 ### Please note that the current chain is on Ethereum MainNet, Only collections created on Ethereum can be viewed.